arieltarliman/Design-and-Analysis-of-a-Content-Based-Restaurant-Recommender-System/README.md

 ## 🚀 Introduction

 This project presents a content-based restaurant recommender system designed to provide personalized dining suggestions.
-By analyzing various attributes of restaurants—such as cuisine, location, and customer ratings—the system identifies and recommends establishments that are most similar to a user's specified choice.
+By analyzing various attributes of restaurants such as cuisine, location, and customer ratings the system identifies and recommends establishments that are most similar to a user's specified choice.

 The entire analysis and model development process is documented in the accompanying Jupyter Notebook.